nathanhoad/godot_dialogue_manager/docs/Using_Dialogue.md

 A global called `DialogueManager` is available to provide lines of dialogue.

-To request a line, call `await DialogueManager.get_next_dialogue_line(resource, title)` with a dialogue resource (*.dialogue file) and a starting title.
+To request a line, call `await DialogueManager.get_next_dialogue_line(resource, title)` with a dialogue resource (\*.dialogue file) and a starting title (you can also call `get_next_dialogue_line` on the resource directly, see below).
 This will traverse each line (running mutations along the way) and returning the first printable line of dialogue.

 For example, if you have some dialogue like: